 Below are some general rules of thumb for MRSD and preventing oscillation.

 When you install your booster system’s device antenna, you should ideally keep 25-30 feet of VERTICAL separation from the tower antenna.
 If this vertical separation distance is not possible, you can employ horizontal separation to achieve MRSD.

 But be aware – the horizontal separation distance required to reach MRSD is greater than the vertical separation needed to get MRSD.
 Using a combination of vertical and horizontal separation to achieve MRSD is perfectly acceptable.
 Also, facing the tower and device antennas 180 degrees away from each other will help you reduce MRSD.
 And a roof or wall between the two antennas may also help you reduce MRSD.

-Of course if you are using an omnidirectional tower antenna, you can’t face it in the opposite direction from the device antenna because the omni has a 360-degree beamwidth.
+Some Final Thoughts Of course if you are using an omnidirectional tower antenna, you can’t face it in the opposite direction from the device antenna because the omni has a 360-degree beamwidth.
 That means omnidirectional antennas require greater MRSD than directional antennas do.

 To find out if a booster is oscillating, look at the lights on the front of the booster unit.
 Red lights indicate oscillation.
 If you see red lights, increase the separation distance between the two antennas to correct the condition.
 To learn more about what the lights on a booster mean, watch this video.